xmh1011/AT-DGNN/README.md

 ## Dataset 📊

-If you are interested in the dataset, you can refer to the [dataset](docs/dataset.md) to download the dataset.
+If you are interested in the dataset, you can click [here](https://drive.google.com/drive/folders/1Tabw5sjpFiwy88yP-C-LnunNFrrre9AR?usp=drive_link) to download the dataset.

 ## Models 📕